Milliman Analysis: Corporate pension funded status drops by $25 billion in April

-The funded status of the 100 largest corporate defined benefit pension plans dropped by $31 billion during January as measured by the Milliman 100 Pension Funding Index (PFI).
-The funded status deficit widened to $326 billion from $295 billion at the end of December 2015, due to large investment losses incurred during January.
-January activity on the other side of the balance sheet was not fruitful either.
-A small drop in the benchmark corporate bond interest rates used to value pension liabilities.
+The funded status of the 100 largest corporate defined benefit pension plans worsened by $25 billion during April as measured by the Milliman 100 Pension Funding Index (PFI).
+The deficit rose to $411 billion, primarily due to a decrease in the benchmark corporate bond interest rates used to value pension liabilities.
 Pension asset investment gains in excess of expected returns during April helped to offset the funded status decrease.
-As of April 30, the funded ratio dropped to 80.9%, down from 82.7% at the end of March.
+As of April 30, the funded ratio declined to 77.1% from 78.1% at the end of March.
 Discount rates have fallen in every month of 2016 so far and funding ratios have followed suit.
 Funded status losses for the year are $104 billion.

-The market value of assets plummeted by $25 billion as a result of January’s investment loss of 1.46%.
-The Milliman 100 PFI asset value decreased to $1.384 trillion from $1.409 trillion at the end of December 2015.
-By comparison, the 2015 Milliman Pension Funding Study reported that the monthly median expected investment return during 2014 was 0.59% (7.3% annualized).
-The expected rate of return for 2015 will be updated in the 2016 Milliman Pension Funding Study, due out later in the first quarter of 2016.
+The market value of assets increased by $4 billion as a result of April’s investment gain of 0.69%.
+The Milliman 100 PFI asset value increased to $1.381 trillion from $1.377 trillion at the end of March.
+By comparison, the 2016 Milliman Pension Funding Study reported that the monthly median expected investment return during 2015 was 0.58% (7.2% annualized).

-Over the last 12 months (Feb.
-2015 – Jan.
-2016), the cumulative asset return for these pensions has been -1.55% but the Milliman 100 PFI funded status deficit has improved by $99 billion.
-The reasons for the gain in funded status deficit over the past 12 months is due to the dual effect of decreases in discount rates and less-than-expected investment returns.
-The funded ratio of the Milliman 100 companies has increased over the past 12 months to 80.9% from 77.5%.
+Over the last 12 months (May 2015 – April 2016), the cumulative asset return for these pensions has been 0.1% and the Milliman 100 PFI funded status deficit has ballooned by $96 billion.
+The rise in funded status deficit over the past 12 months is due to the dual effect of decreases in discount rates and less-than-expected investment returns.
+The funded ratio of the Milliman 100 companies has dropped over the past 12 months to 77.1% from 82.3%.

-If the Milliman 100 PFI companies were to achieve the expected 7.3% (as per the 2015 pension funding study) median asset return for their pension plan portfolios, and the current discount rate of 4.19% was maintained during years 2016 and 2017, we forecast the funded status of the surveyed plans would increase.
-This would result in a projected pension deficit of $297 billion (funded ratio of 82.7%) by the end of 2016 and a projected pension deficit of $261 billion (funded ratio of 84.9%) by the end of 2017.
-For purposes of this forecast, we have assumed 2016 aggregate contributions of $36 billion and 2017 aggregate contributions of $39 billion.
+If the Milliman 100 PFI companies were to achieve the expected 7.2% median asset return (as per the 2016 pension funding study), and if the current discount rate of 3.65% were maintained during years 2016 and 2017, we forecast the funded status of the surveyed plans would increase.
+This would result in a projected pension deficit of $392 billion (funded ratio of 78.2%) by the end of 2016 and a projected pension deficit of $358 billion (funded ratio of 80.0%) by the end of 2017.
+For purposes of this forecast, we have assumed 2016 aggregate contributions of $33 billion and 2017 aggregate contributions of $36 billion.

 About the Milliman 100 Monthly Pension Funding Index